Serving a growing and vibrant community since 1941

 From 2010 to 2020, BlueShore achieved many prestigious accomplishments including being named one of the 50 Best Small and Medium Employers in Canada and receiving the Waterstone “Canada’s 10 Most Admired Corporate Cultures” award.
 Our Financial Spa concept and our innovative technologies continued to earn us international awards and accolades.
 And our growth across Greater Vancouver solidified, with a West Broadway branch opening in 2011 and our 13th branch in the vibrant Kerrisdale community, opening in 2018.

-The 2020s: Driving a digital transformation
+The 2020s: Agility and digital transformation

-With hopes of a new “Roaring Twenties”, the decade kicked off with great excitement but quickly took an unexpected turn as a mysterious virus spread around the world.
-2020 would be a year like no other, but one that would see people’s resilience and resolve rise to the challenge, with the support of one another and digital technology.
+With hopes of a new “Roaring Twenties”, the decade kicked off with excitement but took an unexpected turn as a virus spread globally.
+2020 would be a year like no other, but one that would see resilience and resolve rise to the challenge, with the support of one another, both virtually and in person.
+Connected by technology, employees and clients used new and innovative ways to do business, communicate and stay in touch.
+As the decade unfolds, we continue to push towards greater digital transformation, in our branch designs, in our technology offerings, and by creating a more agile workforce.

-We are set to accelerate on our digital journey in many ways, from fortifying our technology infrastructure, to upgrading our business applications and continuing to fine-tune our “high-tech high-touch” approach of blending digital and human interaction.
+Moving through the decade, we continue to accelerate on our digital journey – from fortifying our technology infrastructure, to upgrading our business applications and fine-tuning our “high-tech high-touch” approach of blending digital and human interaction.
+Most importantly, we maintain a firm commitment to serving our clients in meaningful and innovative ways.

 Have a question?
 Ask an expert